 I need to keep my address private, what can I do?

-Unique enrolment options are available to electors who may be experiencing domestic violence.
+Becoming a silent elector is an option for electors who are experiencing domestic violence.
 You can apply to register as a silent elector if you believe having your address on the electoral roll would put you or your family’s safety at risk.
 If you are granted silent elector status only your name is shown on the publicly available electoral roll.

 How do I apply?